How To Do a Live Streaming Webcast from Zoom to Social Media

 If you live stream directly from Zoom through Restream to multiple social networks, you won’t be able to use Facebook live or YouTube Live pre-scheduled Events.
 Instead you’ll just go live on those networks and your followers will get a notification in their activity dream that you’re live.

-If you are producing B2B events on Zoom already, it makes sense to extend the reach of those happenings to your social networking as well.
+If you are producing B2B events on Zoom already or if you’re keynoting events, it makes sense to extend the reach of those happenings to your social networking as well.

 Compared to the amount of time it takes to produce a good online event, the incremental effort required to extend the reach via live streaming is nominal.